tmdict/tmdict/data/content/_page/site/site.ja.md

 Finally, we’ve also updated the site’s backend, and onboarded a new search engine that supports fuzzy search.
 Let us know if you find any issues!

-- Changed Servant section in CHALDEAの記録 to Character Profile.
 - Added Crypters, Surtr, and a few side character profiles from FGOM7 and 8 to CHALDEAの記録.
 - Added Luminary profile from Katatuki Kouhon to CHALDEAの記録.
+- Updated Servant section in CHALDEAの記録 to Character Profile.
+- Updated search engine.
 - Removed CE section from CHALDEAの記録.
-- Updated search engine.
 - General site improvement.

 **2022-11-27**